Profile

 In January, 2017, a companion volume, Now And Then: Selected Longer Poems, authored by Johnson, was published (St. Johann Press).
 The acclaimed poet and scholar, Lawrence Joseph, characterized the book, as follows: “The scope of Now And Then is epic.
 It provides its readers with the same amplitude of intelligence, passion and formal achievement as our great American epics – Melville’s Moby Dick, Whitman’s Leaves of Grass, and Ginsberg’s Fall of America.
 It is a book of fierce spiritual and moral witness, energy and power.”

-Johnson and W. H. Auden served as the two poets on the drafting committee for the retranslation of the Psalms, which is the version contained in the current edition of The Book of Common Prayer of the Episcopal Church; the retranslation has been adopted by Lutherans in Canada and the United States, and by the Anglican Church of Canada; it was also adopted as the preferred (now, permitted) Psalm translation until the Church of England produced its own retranslation in 2000.
-Johnson’s memoir and literary and historical commentary on the retranslation of the Psalms, Auden, the Psalms, and Me, was recently published (September, 2017) by Church Publishing Incorporated.
+Johnson and W. H. Auden served as the two poets on the drafting committee for the retranslation of the Psalms, which is the version contained in the current edition of The Book of Common Prayer of the Episcopal Church; the retranslation has been adopted by Lutherans in Canada and the United States, the Anglican Church of Canada, and the Scottish Episcopal Church; it was also adopted as the preferred (now, permitted) Psalm translation until the Church of England produced its own retranslation in 2000.
+Episcopal Psalms are still approved for use by the Church of England.
+Johnson’s memoir and literary and historical commentary on the retranslation of the Psalms, Auden, the Psalms, and Me, was published in 2017 by Church Publishing Incorporated.

-J. Chester Johnson has also written about civil rights and race relations.
+J. Chester Johnson has also written extensively (both prose and poetry) about civil rights and race relations.
 Several of his pieces are part of the J. Chester Johnson Collection in the Civil Rights Archives at Queens College (New York City).
-He also authored the Litany of Offense and Apology in poetry and prose for the national Day of Repentance (October 4, 2008) when the Episcopal Church formally apologized for its role in slavery and related evils.
-Born white and reared in one of the country’s most racially segregated regions, Johnson responded against racism in his writings and life experiences; after MLK’s murder, he returned to the town of his youth and taught in the all African-American public school there before integration of the local education system.
+He authored the Litany of Offense and Apology in poetry and prose for the national Day of Repentance (October 4, 2008) when the Episcopal Church formally apologized for its role in slavery and related evils.
+Being born white and reared in one of the country’s most racially segregated regions, Johnson responded against racism in his writings and life experiences; after MLK’s murder, he returned to the town of his youth and taught in the all African-American public school there before integration of the local education system.

-Johnson has read his work at Harvard University, the National Cathedral, and on the BBC, among other venues.
-To learn more about these events and appearances go to the Live Works and Happenings pages on this web site.
+Johnson has read his work at Harvard University, the Carter Center, the Washington National Cathedral, and on the BBC, among other venues.
+To learn more about these events and appearances, go to the Happenings page on this web site.

 St. Paul’s Chapel & Selected Shorter Poems